josifoski/noteshell/README.md

 It's very easy, just open noteshell.lpr via Lazarus
 File/Open and hit on (via Menu Run/Run) or
 directly green triangle icon.
 After that you can use only your executable.
+Since Lazarus is available for all platforms
+Linux, OSX and Windows, noteshell is available
+for all of them.

 # shortcuts:
 Ctrl+S   Save